jasonrap/KaceBootstrap/README.md

 This was only forked due to having no ability to directly communicate with the original author to collaborate on the original project, and I wanted to contribute my changes back to the community.

-I have since been in contact with jasonrap and we will be collaborating on this fork of his oringal project.
+I have since been in contact with jasonrap and we will be collaborating on this fork of his original project.

 -------------------------------------------------------------------------